Inspection Reports for Farmington Station, A Senior Living Residence

 NameTitleContext

-Inspection Report Complaint Investigation Deficiencies: 1 Feb 16, 2021
+Inspection Report Plan of Correction Deficiencies: 1 Feb 16, 2021

 Visit Reason

-An unannounced visit was made to Farmington Station A Senior Living Residence on February 16, 2021, by a representative of the Facility Licensing and Investigations Section of the Department of Public Health for the purpose of conducting an investigation related to a complaint.
+An unannounced visit was made to Farmington Station A Senior Living Residence on February 16, 2021, by a representative of the Facility Licensing and Investigations Section of the Department of Public Health for the purpose of conducting an investigation.

 Findings

 The Assisted Living Services Agency (ALSA) failed to ensure the development of policies and procedures to follow for fall incidents.
-Specifically, a client who sustained a fall did not have a completed incident report or fall investigation by ALSA staff, and there was no policy or guideline for documenting fall circumstances, including staff interviews and root cause analysis to prevent recurrence.
+Specifically, a client who sustained a fall did not have a completed incident report or fall investigation by ALSA staff, nor was there a policy or guideline for documenting fall circumstances, including staff interviews and root cause analysis to prevent recurrence.

 Deficiencies (1)